raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

        +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 RETRY DELAY:
-: a time value, specified as
+: A time value, specified as
 a 32-bit unsigned integer in network (big endian) byte order in units of milliseconds, within which the client MUST NOT retry this operation, or retry connecting to this server.